Bethany Wilson LPC, BCN

 My approach to counseling emphasizes two things: relationships and the brain.
 Mental health professionals have known for a long time that the relationship an individual has with his or her counselor is the greatest predictor of success.
-I want to understand someone in the context of his or her story.
+I want to understand someone in the context of their story.
 Your story matters–even the messy parts.
 Secondly, I want to use brain-based interventions.
 Everything we do has a reason.
-From having snacks, doing cartwheels, processing trauma through EMDR, to “parts work”, or neurofeedback–there’s a brain reason for it.
+From having snacks in the waiting room, doing cartwheels, processing trauma through EMDR, doing “parts work”, or neurofeedback–there’s a brain reason for it.

 Phase I NMT

 The Neurosequential Network acknowledges that Bethany Wilson has completed NMT Training Certification through the Phase I level.

 Certified in Neurofeedback

 Bethany Wilson is board certified in Neurofeedback through the Biofeedback Certification International Alliance.

 I believe in the power of story.
 The stories we believe radically shape the trajectory of our lives.
 Luckily, we can shape our stories.
 This often begins with the courage to engage in honest self-reflection.
 As we explore parts of ourselves we can engage our experiences and our pain in a way that leads to growth and healing.
 Life is about the journey, not the destination, and so let’s enjoy the journey.

 To understand our experience, it is crucial to look at how our brains and bodies develop and function.
 My approach is rooted in current brain research that focuses on the importance of our attachment relationship and considers how physiology effects our responses to trauma.
 My goal is to create safe space to explore, heal, gain helpful tools, and embrace our authentic selves.